xiang-mj/Semantic-segmentation-of-road-scenes/README.md

 # Semantic segmentation of road scenarios based on Transformer and dual-branch network

 # DataSet preparation
-Dataloaders for Cityscapes, Camvid and ADE20K are available in [datasets](./datasets).
+We needed three road scene datasets: Cityscapes, Camvid, and ADE20K.

 ## Requirements